BaiGeiQiShi/RecoderAPI/README.md

 # Recoder
+This repository is used to replicate the experiments of article **"Towards Effective Multi-Hunk Bug Repair: Detecting, Creating, Evaluating, and Understanding Indivisible Bugs"** on Recoder.
+If you want to learn more about Recoder, please follow the original repository of [Recoder](https://github.com/pkuzqh/Recoder.git).

+## 1. Modification
+① Due to the high experimental cost in our paper, to maximize GPU load, we have separated the patch generation and patch validation of Recoder.
+Since Recoder does not have patch ranking, this separation will not negatively impact the experimental results of Recoder.

-We reformat the patches of Recoder according to this [rule](rules.md) for the convenience of result statistics.
+② We reformat the patches of Recoder according to this [rule](rules.md) for the convenience of result statistics.

-## 1. Environment
+## 2. Environment

 - Ubuntu 20.04
 - JDK 1.8